Initiatives and Programs

 ISIPOD is a small payload dispenser system of the company ISIS (Innovative Solutions In Space, BV) of Delft, The Netherlands.
 ISIS is a spin-off company of TU Delft and the Delfi-C3 project (founded in 2006 and independent of TU Delft) which specializes in small satellite systems and CubeSat launch services (ISILaunch) for customers.
 19) 20)

 The ISIPOD system was developed within the scope of ISIS’ Launch Services as an affordable European Launch Adapter for very small satellites covering the range of pico- and nanosatellites.
 ISIPOD is a dispenser system, adhering to the CubeSat standards.
 It is available off the shelf for standard CubeSat 1U, 2U and 3U sizes.

-In addition, the variable ISIPOD system is capable to accommodate CubeSats with a larger envelope:
+In Addition, the Variable ISIPOD Ssystem is Capable to Accommodate CubeSats with a Larger Envelope

 • 1U CubeSats up to 2.0 kg

 • 2U CubeSats up to 4.0 kg

 • 9.0 mm dynamic envelope on each side

 • Extra envelope on the top side

 • Special cylinder envelope on the bottom side, to fit camera baffles, or other protruding devices.

 ISIS provided the launch arrangements for the CubeSat cluster launch: BeeSat, UWE-2, ITUpSat-1 and SwissCube.
 All CubeSats were launched as secondary payloads on Sept.
 23, 2009 on the PSLV-C14 launcher from SDSC?SHAR on the east coast of India.
 Use of the SPL (Single Picosatellite Launcher) of Astro- und Feinwerktechnik Adlershof GmbH (Berlin) for the deployment of the CubeSats.